yanfj/SwiftTheme/README.md

 ThemeManager.setTheme(isNight ?
 1 : 0)
 ```

-> Index mode is a fast way for these situation: a few themes, but not many, no need to download more new themes.
+> Index mode is a fast way for the situation: a few themes, but not many, no need to download more new themes.

 ### Plist Mode